canonical/netbox/docs/models/ipam/l2vpn.md

 * MPLS-EVPN
 * PBB-EVPN

-!!!note
+!!! note
-    Choosing VPWS, EPL, EP-LAN, EP-TREE will result in only being able to add 2 terminations to a given L2VPN.
+    Choosing VPWS, EPL, EP-LAN, EP-TREE will result in only being able to add two terminations to a given L2VPN.